ElDavoo/wa-crypt-tools/README.md

 ### Not planned / wontfix

 1) Support for encrypting
-2) supporting older encryption formats
+2) supporting older encryption formats (you can decrypt crypt12 files using `--force` )

 ### Where do I get the keyfile?
 **Is it beyond the scope of this project to tell you how to get the key file.